jeremy001181/sequence/README.md

 # Sequence

-A simple sequence framework that can execute steps in sequence.
+A simple sequence framework that executes steps in sequence.
 This is implemented based on sequence pattern [here](http://www.workflowpatterns.com/patterns/control/basic/wcp1.php).

     var sequence = new SequenceFactory().CreateSequence(builder =>
     {